-Since the beginning of her career Klio has performed extensively both as a soloist and ensemble player in France, Greece, Bulgaria, Ireland and the UK.
-She has been broadcast by BBC Radio 3 and has appeared in Festivals in the U.K and abroad such as the Brighton Festival, Barnes Festival, Mayfield Festival, Prokofiev Festival, Peckham Arts Festival, Adur Festival, Festival of Dodekanison, Demetria Festival, Sani Festival and the International Music Festival of Cyclades in Greece.
-Concert series performances include the Blenheim Musc Circle, Blackheath Halls Lunchtime Recitals, the Villelongue Abbey International Concert Series in France, Lincoln Music Club and the St Luke's Concert Series in Brighton to name but a few.
-She has performed in venues such as St John’s Smith Square, Burgh House, Royal Festival Hall, Blackheath Halls, St James's Picadilly, Royal Chapel Church / Brighton, St Martin-in-the-Fields, the National Portrait Gallery, the Royal Academy of Arts, the Hellenic Centre and the Foundling Museum in London amongst others.
+Since the beginning of her career Klio has performed extensively both as a soloist and ensemble player in the UK and abroad.
+She has been broadcast by BBC Radio 3 and has appeared in Festivals and Concert Series such as Brighton Festival, Hurst Festival, Barnes Festival, Mayfield Festival, Prokofiev Festival, Peckham Arts Festival, Adur Arts Festival, Les Theophanies International Festival in the South of France, Festival of Dodekanison, Demetria Festival, Sani Festival, International Music Festival of Cyclades in Greece, the Blenheim Music Circle, Blackheath Halls Recitals, the Villelongue Abbey International concert series in Carcassonne, France, Lincoln Music Club, St Luke's Music and Wine, Brighton to name but a few.
+She has performed in venues such as St John’s Smith Square, Royal Festival Hall, Blackheath Halls, St James's Picadilly, St Martin-in-the-Fields, the National Portrait Gallery, the Royal Academy of Arts in London, the Brighton Dome and the Marble Hall at the Holkham Estate amongst others.

-Her special interest in contemporary music has led her to give numerous premieres in the U.K and abroad, as well as to record and work with composers such as Evelyn Ficcara Basil Athanasiadis, Neil Luckett, Yoko Kubo, Stewart, Carmichael, Timofejefsky and Barry Mills.
+Klio's interest in contemporary music has led her to work and record with various composers throughout the years, giving numerous premieres in the U.K. and internationally, for composers such as Evelyn Ficcara, Basil Athanasiadis, Neil Luckett, Yoko Kubo, Ian Stewart, John Carmichael, Vassilis Bakopoulos and Barry Mills.